Short on time? Here’s the best free iOS antivirus in 2020:

 Note: You can choose which activities will trigger Theft Alerts — after all, you might not want to receive a Theft Alert every time you turn your phone off.

 Lookout Personal for iOS is a good choice if (like me) you frequently misplace your phone in public.
 In fact, I really think it’s the best iOS app for recovering lost iPhones and iPads — and the anti-theft features will also help if your phone gets stolen.
 But the theft protection is not as strong as others on this list like McAfee.

-5. Avast Mobile Security for iOS — Best User-Interface
+5. Kaspersky Security Cloud Free for iOS — Best Free VPN and Security Breach Scan